 ….MK/NAOMI was the cryptonym for an ultra-secret project instituted by the CIA for its partnership with the Special Operations Division (SOD) of the U.S. Army’s biological warfare center at Fort Detrick, Maryland.
 The general objectives of MK/NAOMI, as stated in contemporaneous CIA documents, were:

 – To provide for a covert support base to meet clandestine operational requirements.

-– To research, develop, and stockpile severely incapacitating and lethal materials for the specific use of CIA’s Technical Services Division.
+– To research, develop, and stockpile severely incapacitating and lethal materials for the specific use of the CIA’s Technical Services Division.

-– To maintain in operational readiness special and unique items for the dissemination of biological and chemical materials.
+– To maintain operational readiness special and unique items for the dissemination of biological and chemical materials.

-– To provide for the required surveillance, testing, upgrading, and evaluation of materials and items in order to assure absence of defects and complete predictability of results to be expected under operational conditions.
+– To provide for the required surveillance, testing, upgrading, and evaluation of materials and items in order to assure the absence of defects and complete predictability of results to be expected under operational conditions.